cysouw/diathesis/text/c02_case.md

 ### [ NA | –N ] *haben* Anticausative {#sec:case-haben-anticausative}

 A typical anticausative verb allows for both a transitive \Next[a] and an intransitive \Next[b] in which the intransitive nominative is the same participant as the accusative from the transitive.
 This is attested by verbs like *kochen* 'to cook' (a,b).
 However, with this verb the Perfect of the intransitive exist both with auxiliaries *haben* \Next[c] and *sein* \Next[d].
 Semantically, the *haben* construction \Next[c] seems to be the regular Perfect of the intransitive \Next[b].
-The *sein* construction \Next[d] is probably best analyzed as the 'Zustandspassiv' (see Section X) of the transitive \Next[a].
+The *sein* construction \Next[d] is probably best analysed as the 'Zustandspassiv' (see Section X) of the transitive \Next[a].
 Levin [-@levin1993: 31] used the label "Induced Action Alternation" for a similar alternation in English.

 \ex.
  \a.
 Ich koche den Kaffee.